 One of the questions I am often asked is, “How long does it take to learn to eat mindfully and stop yo-yo dieting (or whatever the challenge is)?”
-My answer is “It depends,” or “It’s different for each person,” or “I’m still learning!”
-However, after 16 years of teaching mindful eating using the Mindful Eating Cycle, I’ve noticed that people go through four distinct phases that closely follow a learning model called the Four Stages of Learning.
+My answers are: “It depends,” “It’s a process,” “It’s different for each person,” or “I’m still learning!”
+However, after more than 20 years of teaching mindful eating using the Mindful Eating Cycle, I’ve noticed that people who are learning to eat mindfully go through four distinct phases that closely follow a learning model called the Four Stages of Learning.

 Briefly, here are the Four Stages of Learning, then I’ll talk specifically about how people move through these stages as they learn to eat mindfully.
 (Please note: Don’t get hung up on the word “incompetent.”
 It simply means you lack knowledge and/or a particular skill.
 It is not a judgment!)